 340-071-0325

-Gray Water Waste Disposal Sumps
+Graywater Waste Disposal Sumps

 (1) Criteria for approval.

 (a) Hand-carried gray water may be disposed of in gray water waste disposal sumps that serve facilities, including but not limited to recreation parks, camp sites, or construction sites, if the projected daily gray water flow does not exceed 10 gallons per unit.
 Gray water or other sewage may not be piped to the gray water waste disposal sump.
 Where projected daily sewage flow exceeds 10 gallons per unit, gray water must be disposed of in facilities meeting requirements of OAR 340-071-0320(2).